Back to all posts

 • are visiting CDMX for the first time

-• want cafes and coworking-style backups nearby
+• want cafes and coworking-style backup close by

 • plan to meet people during the month